Vibrational sensing at mK temperatures in dry dilution refrigerators using commercial accelerometers for diverse

-It is coupled via a $\sim$ 30 cm flex line to the PT cold head, which is mounted using a Bluefors-provided bellows to the the 300 K plate of the cryostat.
+It is coupled via a $\sim$ 30 cm flex line to the PT cold head, which is mounted using a Bluefors-provided bellows to the 300 K plate of the cryostat.
 The 40K and 4K stages of the PT are thermally coupled to the 40K and 4K stages of the refrigerator via flexible copper braids.
 The flexible, fine-wire structure of these copper braids, common in dilution refrigerators, is crucial for minimizing mechanical coupling while ensuring highly efficient thermal conduction.
 This reduced stiffness, compared to solid conductors, limits vibration transfer while maintaining high thermal conductivity.

 The temperatures of the MC plate and the mounting block were monitored using two ruthenium oxide (RuOx) {Lakeshore RX-102B} thermometers.
 These measurements were recorded using a {Lakeshore 372 AC} resistance bridge.
 All temperature measurements in this study, unless explicitly stated, correspond to the thermometer attached to the MC plate.
 The MC plate was also instrumented with a 120 $\Omega$ resistive heater to adjust the temperatures to desired values by applying configurable currents.